Mohamedeijy/devblog/README.md

 # DEVBLOG

-A forked repository for deploying after customizing, not the original repostoriy.
+A forked repository for deploying after customizing, not the original repository.
 Use the MIT License of original repository.